Safety & Privacy in School Restrooms

 Throughout spring 2024 Pilot Program, LCPS will actively gather student feedback from the schools participating in the Pilot Program, as well as invite parent, student, staff and community feedback from all schools.

-What schools are participating in the Restroom Privacy and Safety Pilot Program?
+Schools participating in the Restroom Privacy and Safety Pilot Program

 Nine schools are participating in the project, receiving privacy renovations and/or new sensor technology.